robmakepeace/AustralianElo/README.md

 Robs Elo predicts 	West Coast           (home) to beat 	GWS Giants           (away) with a probability of 	79.94%

+### Round 17 (generated 12/07/2018)

+Robs Elo predicts 	Geelong              (away) to beat 	Adelaide             (home) with a probability of 	50.64%

+Robs Elo predicts 	St Kilda             (home) to beat 	Carlton              (away) with a probability of 	80.06%

+Robs Elo predicts 	Hawthorn             (home) to beat 	Brisbane             (away) with a probability of 	87.80%

+Robs Elo predicts 	Melbourne            (home) to beat 	Western Bulldogs     (away) with a probability of 	89.84%

+Robs Elo predicts 	Essendon             (away) to beat 	Gold Coast           (home) with a probability of 	81.90%

+Robs Elo predicts 	Richmond             (away) to beat 	GWS Giants           (home) with a probability of 	74.41%

+Robs Elo predicts 	Collingwood          (home) to beat 	West Coast           (away) with a probability of 	72.83%

+Robs Elo predicts 	Sydney               (away) to beat 	North Melbourne      (home) with a probability of 	54.54%

+Robs Elo predicts 	Port Adelaide        (away) to beat 	Fremantle            (home) with a probability of 	78.24%

 ## NRL

 ### Current Predictions